awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Pricing_Model_Analysis/2_usage_source.md

 ---

+{{% notice note %}}
-**Notes If AWS updates pricing table with new column, values might get out of sync.
+If AWS updates pricing table with new column, values might get out of sync.
+Please contact costoptimization@amazon.com if you encounter any problems
+{{% /notice %}}

 We will combine the pricing information with our Cost and Usage Report (CUR).
 This will give us a usage data source which contains a summary of your usage at an hourly level, with multiple pricing dimensions.